Smart grids – a key enabler

 Decentralized production by consumers themselves enables sustainable consumption.
 In time, consumers will not only consume energy – they will be able to produce it as well.
 Wind turbines and solar panels on roofs, to generate one's own energy will become standard practice.
 And consumers will be able to sell the energy that they do not need.

 To do this, we need modern energy grids.
 Electricity will have to go from power station to toaster – and back to the station.
-Vattenfall is developing and building smart grids, leading the way towards a new generation of electrical solutions, in order to be the most reliable and customer oriented distribution system operator and to meet our vision "Energy You Want".
+Vattenfall is developing and building smart grids, leading the way towards a new generation of electrical solutions, in order to be the most reliable and customer oriented distribution system operator.

 One of the features of smart grids is that electricity consumers are expected to be more active and involved in their real-time energy consumption.
 In the same way that people can plan their car trips around traffic conditions, electricity consumers should be able to control their consumption to avoid congestion – and higher costs – in the grid.
 Smart meters will provide end users with transparency to conserve energy and the market will provide incentives to save money.